SpeekeR99/ZS23_FJP_PL0_INTERPRETER_Kimlova_Zappe/pl0/README.md

 In the <code>DoStep</code> function is a large <code>switch</code> statement, where all the instructions are.
 At the end of the function a check if the program counter is out-of-bounds (pointing to a non-existent instruction) is performed and <code>UpdateHeapBlocks</code> is called (see down in the Allocator).

 Then there is the <code>PerformINT</code> function, which takes care of the <code>INT</code> instruction including negative parameter, stack frame incrementing and decrementing.
 It does not allow to decrease the stack pointer under the current stack frame or the stakc pointer to go under -1.
-Last but no least the <code>PerformOPR</code> function, which takes care of the <code>OPR</code> instruction and returns the new stack pointer.
+Last but not least the <code>PerformOPR</code> function, which takes care of the <code>OPR</code> instruction and returns the new stack pointer.

 ## Allocator